narikazu/reina/README.md

 When used as a bot, just leave a comment in an issue like `reina: d projectzero#nice-feature-branch`.
 Reina will handle all the cleaning once you eventually close it.
 By executing once again the command, the stagings will be replaced with a fresh new deploy.

-You will replace `d` with `r` when you want to deploy only the apps that you have clearly defined in the command, which is useful when you want to deploy only the latest version of an application that you have already deployed instead of the whole suite.
+You will replace the `d` with `r` (as in `reina: r projectzero#nice-feature-branch`) when you want to enable the `strict` mode which deploys only the apps that you have explicitly specified in the command which is useful when you want to deploy only the latest version of an application that you have already deployed rather than the whole suite.

-As a CLI application, execute `$ ruby reina.rb 1234 "projectzero#nice-feature-branch"`.
+As a CLI application, execute `$ reina 1234 "projectzero#nice-feature-branch"`.

+`$ reina -h` will show the usage infos in order to enable things like the above mentioned `strict` mode.

-`1234` would basically be the issue number, while for all the `app#branch` tuples that are not explicitized in the command but present in your mapping (`config.rb`), those will be deployed from the `master` branch.
+In the example command mentioned before, `1234` would basically be the issue number, while for all the `app#branch` tuples that are not specified in the command but present in your mapping (`config.rb`), will be deployed from the `master` branch (which is the same of what happens with the bot usage btw).

 Setup
 -----

-`$ bundle install && cp config.rb.sample config.rb`
+Install the gem which will provide you both the executable and the library: `$ gem install reina`.

+Then, copy somewhere in your machine the `config.rb.sample` file that you can find here in this repository  and rename it as `config.rb`.

 Configure the `APPS` hash map of the `config.rb` file based on your setup.
 We can't provide proper documentation for now but with the template we have left